A FORMER glamour model has been living in a tent since being made homeless this summer.

 Following her glamour modelling career, which saw her rise to prominence in the industry but also attract some negative headlines, Louise has gone on to work in various roles such as a fitness instructor, freelance presenter, and dog walker.

-However, after work dried up in her dog walking business and her landlord hiked her rent, Louise, who had already been struggling with the cost of living crisis, found herself homeless in July.
+However, after her landlord hiked her rent at a time when she was already struggling with the cost of living crisis, Louise found herself homeless in July.

 READ > Couple transform house with a Beetlejuice theme for Hallowe'en